textileio/community/docs/a-tour-of-textile.md

 #### Add a comment

-Using the output from `blocks ls`, add a comment to the one and only `FILES` update in the "My runs" thread.
+Using the output from `blocks ls`, add a comment to the one and only `FILES` update in the "My runs" thread:

 ```tab="cmd"
 textile comments add "Is this an outlier?" --block="QmUvWjstQzR6y7UctRJgVjcKsKzutZoiBsQw6WBXMnmg84" --api="http://127.0.0.1:41600"